NNT UNIFORMS COVID-19 UPDATES

 Workwear Group is the parent company of the NNT Uniforms, Hard Yakka and KingGee brands.

-As the global COVID-19 crisis continues, I want to provide you with an update on how we are continuing to produce and deliver our essential products and services to the community, whilst ensuring the ongoing health, safety and wellbeing of our teams and our customers.
+As the global COVID-19 pandemic continues, I want to provide you with another update on how we are continuing to produce and deliver our essential products and services to the community.

-We are continuing daily, close monitoring of our supply chain and are in constant communication with our large network of suppliers across multiple countries to ensure minimal disruption to orders.
+We are continuing ongoing, close monitoring of our supply chain and are in constant communication with our network of suppliers across Australia and globally to ensure minimal disruption to orders.

 Doug Swan | Group General Manager | Workwear Group